PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Methodology

 \subsection{PersonaAgent Framework}

-As in Figure~\ref{fig:Intro}, PersonaAgent extends general LLM agent architectures by incorporating user‑specific personalization via two complementary modules—personalized memory and action—interconnected through a dynamically evolving \emph{persona}.
+As in Figure~\ref{fig:Intro}, PersonaAgent extends general LLM agent architectures by incorporating user‑specific personalization via two complementary modules, including personalized memory and action, interconnected through a dynamically evolving \emph{persona}.
 This design enables the agent to adapt its behavior based on each individual’s context and preferences, yielding more coherent and tailored interactions.

-\paragraph{Episodic Memory} Episodic memory retains individualized experiences, allowing people to reason about what happened, when, and in what context~\citep{dickerson2010episodic}.
-In PersonaAgent, episodic memory records fine‑grained, time‑stamped user interactions to support context‑aware personalization.
+\paragraph{Episodic Memory} { To overcome the limitations of LLM in modeling long-horizon user behavior, episodic memory retains fine-grained, temporally grounded user experiences, enabling the agent to reason about what happened, when, and in what context~\citep{dickerson2010episodic}.} In PersonaAgent, episodic memory records fine‑grained, time‑stamped user interactions to support context‑aware personalization.
 Inspired by cognitive memory theory~\citep{tulving1972episodic}, we maintain for each user $u$ an episodic buffer